 Coconut oil, along with olive oil, is comedogenic.
 Comedogenic is just a fancy word meaning it can clog your pores.
 I think you understand where I am heading with this: clogged pores can cause breakouts and acne.
 That being said there are certain olive oils that are non-comedogenic that some skincare companies do use in their blends.
 But for a lot of people the olive oil they pick up at the grocery store can cause breakouts.

-This was my biggest issue when I tried the oil cleaning method once.
-I’d try this, but then switch back and forth between the oil and my chemical-laden face wash.
+This was my biggest issue when I tried the oil cleansing method once.
+I’d try this but then switch back and forth between the oil and my chemical-laden face wash.
 THIS WILL NOT WORK.
 Sorry, caps on.
 (Or were they?)
 But seriously, this will not work.
 You will confuse your skin with the sulfates versus oil and you will end up causing breakouts.

 If you’re going to give it a go, just commit to two full weeks and see how your skin looks and feels after that.

 Another issue people have with the oil cleansing method is feeling greasy.
 If your skin feels greasy you are either putting too much on your hands in the first place or not rinsing it off properly.
 Experiment with a little less and you will find the magic amount for your skin.

 Look, if you throw your washcloths in with your underwear, well, do you really want to use that on your face?
 Additionally, your detergent might be causing your breakouts and not the oil.
 I’d recommend washing them by themselves with a chemical-free detergent and see if that improves your skin.